 Life During the MFA

-This program is an open forum or “town meeting” at which students may ask questions mid-program.
-You should, of course, be familiar with the information in this Handbook and the Graduate Bulletin, but we welcome your questions and concerns, as well as your suggestions for the Visiting Writers Series.
-Usually offered every third semester.
+Occasionally, the program hosts an open forum or “town meeting” at which students may ask questions You should, of course, be familiar with the information in this Handbook and the Graduate Bulletin, but we welcome your questions and concerns, as well as your suggestions for the Visiting Writers Series.

 Life After the MFA

-This meeting also occurs ever third semester and gives tips and perspectives on what you might do after completing your MFA and perhaps before finishing your first book.
+Typically offered every three years, this meeting also provides students with tips and perspectives on what you might do after completing your MFA and perhaps before finishing your first book.
 We discuss academic careers, office jobs, c.v. preparation, and other means of professionalizing yourselves.
-Bring questions!